is-the-bench-arch-safe

 To some, it’s the hidden gem for perfecting the bench press; to others, it’s a potential cause of back trouble if mishandled.

-Benefits Bench Press Arch
+Benefits of the Bench Press Arch

 Why is this method so acclaimed, and what makes it a favorite among gym enthusiasts?